Privacy Policy

 b) YouTube, LLC, 901 Cherry Avenue, Second Floor, San Bruno, CA 94066, USA; https://www.google.com/policies/privacy/partners/?hl=de.

 4. Google Analytics – The Service uses Google Analytics, a web analytics service provided by Google Inc. (“Google”).
 Google Analytics uses “cookies” to help the website analyze how users use it.
 The information generated by the cookie about your use of the Service is usually transmitted to a Google server located in the USA and stored there.
 This website uses Google Analytics with the “_anonimizeIp()” extension.
 As a result, IP addresses are further processed in a shortened form to exclude the possibility of direct personal identification.
 The Controller uses Google Analytics for the analysis and regular optimization of the Service’s functionality and usage.
-More information on data processing by Google can be found in Google’s Data Privacy Statement:
+More information on data processing by Google can be found in Google’s Data Privacy Statement: https://policies.google.com/privacy?hl=en-GB.

 Thanks to such cookies, Google can recognize the user’s web browser.
 If the user visits certain pages of an AdWords client’s website and the cookie stored on their device has not expired, Google and the client can recognize that the user clicked on an ad and was redirected to the Service website.
 A different cookie is assigned to each AdWords client.
 Cookies cannot therefore be tracked across AdWords client websites.
 The Service Owner does not collect or process any personal data within the scope of the aforementioned advertising activities – it only receives statistical analyses from Google.
 Based on these analyses, it can be determined which of the advertising activities used are particularly effective.
 The Service Owner does not receive any further data regarding the use of advertising materials – in particular, it is not possible to identify users based on this information.

 Thanks to the marketing tools used, the browser automatically establishes a direct connection with the Google server.
 The Service Owner has no influence on the scope and further use of data collected by Google using this tool.
-Nevertheless, according to the current knowledge of the Service Owner, through AdWords conversion integration, Google receives information that the user has accessed a relevant part of our website or clicked on an advertisement about us.
+Nevertheless, according to the current knowledge of the Service Owner, through AdWords conversion tracking, Google receives information that the user has accessed a relevant part of our website or clicked on an advertisement about us.
 If the user is registered with a Google service, Google may link the visit to the Service with the user’s Google account.
 (Even if the user is not registered or logged into a Google service, it is possible that the provider obtains and stores the user’s IP address).

 The tracking process can be blocked in various ways: